Indian epic poetry

-Indian epic poetry is the epic poetry written in the Indian subcontinent, traditionally called Kavya (or Kāvya; Sanskrit: काव्य, IAST: kāvyá).
+Indian epic poetry is the epic poetry written in the Indian subcontinent, traditionally called Kavya (IAST: Kāvyá).
 The Ramayana and the Mahabharata, which were originally composed in Sanskrit and later translated into many other Indian languages, and the Five Great Epics of Tamil literature and Sangam literature are some of the oldest surviving epic poems ever written.

+List of longest epics

 Hindi epics

 In modern Hindi literature, Kamayani by Jaishankar Prasad has attained the status of an epic.
 The narrative of Kamayani is based on a popular mythological story, first mentioned in Satapatha Brahmana.
 It is a story of the great flood and the central characters of the epic poem are Manu (a male) and Shraddha (a female).
 Manu is representative of the human psyche and Shradha represents love.
 Another female character is Ida, who represents rationality.
 Some critics surmise that the three lead characters of Kamayani symbolize a synthesis of knowledge, action and desires in human life.
 It inspires humans to live a life based on "karm" and not on fortunes.

-Apart from Kamayani, Kurukshetra (Epic Poetry) (1946), Rashmirathi (1952) and Urvashi (1961) by Ramdhari Singh 'Dinkar' have attained the status of epic poetry.
+Apart from Kamayani, Saketa (1932) by Maithili Sharan Gupt, Kurukshetra (Epic Poetry) (1946), Rashmirathi (1952) and Urvashi (1961) by Ramdhari Singh 'Dinkar' have attained the status of epic poetry.

 Likewise Lalita Ke Aansoo by Krant M. L. Verma (1978) narrates the tragic story about the death of Lal Bahadur Shastri through his wife Lalita Shastri.